What Immigrants Need to Know About Renting in Canada Without a Credit History

 However, in British Columbia and Nova Scotia, the security deposit is a maximum of half a month’s rent.
 In Newfoundland and Labrador, it’s three-quarters of a month’s rent.

 The landlord cannot ask you for more months of rent upfront.
-However, in the absence of a credit score and probably a job offer, you could offer to pay any additional amount that’s beyond the prescribed amount.
+However, in the absence of a credit score and probably a job offer, you could offer to pay any additional amount beyond the prescribed amount.

 4. Provide a local guarantor